awazevr/front-end-technical-interview-task/README.md

 5. **Highlight Matching Text**
    When displaying results, highlight the matching portion of the text (e.g. If the term passed is `foo` highlight “foo” in “foobar”).

+> [!NOTE]
+> Completing all the tasks is not the goal of this exercise.
+Instead, we encourage you to focus on `quality over quantity`.
+This includes writing clean, maintainable code, demonstrating your thought process, and showcasing how you approach problem-solving.
+It's better to complete a few tasks well than to rush through everything.

 ## Getting Started

 1. **Clone this repository**: